 Many of the treated wood boards we purchase at Home Depot and Lowes, for example, have levels of chemicals in them.
 Thus the term “treated wood”.
-However these chemicals can leach into the soil, into the plants and unfortunately, into our bodies when we consume that food.
+However, these chemicals can leach into the soil, into the plants, and unfortunately, into our bodies when we consume that food.

 I don’t think anyone would want to put chemicals like arsenic and copper for example, into our family’s bodies.
-What you need to know is that by using treated wood that may be exactly what you are doing.
+What you need to know is that using treated wood may be exactly what you are doing.

 Simply sitting on the side of raised beds and placing your hand on the treated wood can cause both of those chemicals to enter your body as they are leaching from the wood of the beds.